lmcai/Papilionoideae_phylogenomics/4_HISSE_BAMM/README.md

 https://roszenil.github.io/portfolio/SSBworkshop/ For model comparison.

 To implement this test, use the script in `HiSSE.R`.
-Notably, the following criteria can be used to evaluate hypothesis using AIC values.
+The reference phylogeny is provided in `legume_matK.BEAST_treePL.tre` and the trait matrix is `HISSE.csv`.
+Notably, the following criteria can be used to evaluate hypotheses using AIC values.

 * If ΔAIC < 2, then there is substantial support for the model with the lower AIC score.
 * If 2 < ΔAIC < 6, then there is less support for the model with the higher AIC score.